moby/moby/docs/sources/reference/api/docker_remote_api_v1.17.md

 `GET /containers/(id)/stats`

-This endpoint returns a live stream of a container's resource usage statistics.
+This endpoint will returns a live stream of a running container's resource usage statistics.
+It will attach to any created container, but will only send resource usage information when the container is running.

 **Example request**: